 You will find the Monument to the People’s Heroes, the Great Hall of the People, the National Museum of China and the Mausoleum of Mao Zedong in the square.
 Mao Zedong proclaimed the founding of the People’s Republic of China in this square, on the 1st October 1949.

-The Tiananmen or Gate of Heavenly Peace is a monumental gate, widely used as a national symbol of China.
-It was built in 1420, during the Ming dynasty, and it served as an entrance to the Imperial City.
+The Tiananmen or the Gate of Heavenly Peace is a monumental gate, widely used as a national symbol of China.
+It was built in 1420 during Ming dynasty and it served as an entrance to the Imperial City.

 The Forbidden City is a huge palace complex in the centre of Beijing.
 It was an imperial palace of the Ming and Qing dynasties, from 1420 when the complex was finished, to 1912 when the last emperor of China abdicated.
 It is now the Palace Museum.
 Chinese emperors and their families used it as their home for nearly 500 years.

-Built in traditional Chinese palatial architecture, it was declared a UNESCO World Heritage Site in 1987.
+Built in traditional Chinese palatial architecture, it became a UNESCO World Heritage Site in 1987.
 The palace contains the largest collection of ancient preserved wooden structures in the world.

-The Forbidden City is a magnificent palace and unsurprisingly, it’s also a major tourist attraction.
-To enter the Forbidden City, you will have to present your passport at the time when you purchase your ticket.
+The Forbidden City is a magnificent palace and unsurprisingly, it’s also the major tourist attraction.
+To enter, you will have to present your passport at the time when you purchase your ticket.
 You will not be able to buy the ticket without your passport.

 To avoid huge crowds, go there as soon as the museum opens.
-However, it’s not a guarantee that you will be able to enjoy its serene tranquillity as undoubtedly many other people will have the same idea.
+But, it’s not guaranteed that you will be able to enjoy in its serene tranquillity as, undoubtedly, many other people will have the same idea.

 The palace complex is very big and you will need at least 3 to 4 hours to see everything properly.
 But, if you want to gently absorb its beauty and immensity of everything around you, you will probably need more time.

 Apart from main imperial buildings, there is also the whole city, with houses and streets to visit and this takes time.
-While visiting this section of the palace complex, I was trying to imagine the life as it must have been within the confines of the palace walls.
+While visiting this section of the palace complex, I was trying to imagine the life as it must’ve been within the confines of the palace walls.

 MUTIANYU – THE BEST SECTION OF THE WALL TO VISIT

-Some parts of the wall have been restored and are open for tourists now.
-I visited – Badaling and Mutianyu.
-Mutianyu is a much better choice of these two sections, in my opinion, because it’s in a more attractive location.
+Some parts of the wall have been restored and are open for tourists.
+I visited Badaling and Mutianyu.
+Mutianyu is a much better choice in my opinion, because it’s in a more attractive location.
 Also, it seemed less touristy, although that’s a relative notion because it was still very busy when I went there.
 Mutianyu is 90km north of Beijing.
 You can book a tour in your hotel.
-But, ask for the tour without visits to factories.
-Thus, they will take you directly to the wall and then back to the hotel.
+But ask for a tour without visits to factories.
+Thus, they’ll take you directly to the wall and then back to the hotel.
 You will also get a lunch.

 USEFUL TIPS FOR VISITING THE WALL

-When you arrive to Mutianyu, to reach the wall, you can either hike up the very steep hill or you can take a cable car.
+When you arrive to Mutianyu, to reach the wall, you can either climb a very steep hill or you can take a cable car.
 You will have to pay for the cable car, but it’s an adventure.
-The cable car takes you to the watchtower number 14.
-From there, I walked all the way to the watchtower number 23, which is the official end of the wall open for tourists, in that direction.
+The cable car takes you to the watchtower 14.
+From there, I walked all the way to the watchtower 23, which is the official end of the wall open for tourists, in that direction.
 Our guide recommended to walk that way.

 If you manage to reach the watchtower 23, you will arrive to the non restored part of the wall.
-I did not venture much further beyond that point, because the wall did not seem safe.
-Parts of the wall were in a very bad state and also I had to go back.
-It took me approximately 1 hour and 30 minutes each way, although people fitter and younger than me can probably cover that distance much faster.
+I didn’t venture much further beyond that point, because the wall didn’t seem safe.
+Parts of the wall were in a very bad state and I also had to go back.
+It took approximately 1 hour and 30 minutes each way, although people fitter and younger than me can probably cover that distance much faster.
 As a matter of fact, there were only a few of us that far.
-To arrive to that point, you will need to invest significant physical effort and you will have to climb some very steep steps.
+To arrive to that point, you will need to invest some significant physical effort and you will have to climb some very steep steps.
 That may not be easy for some people.